 Why do you want to live more frugally?
 If you know what your why is, and you and your partner are on the same page about it, then you will be so much more likely to stick to your new ways of doing things.

 15 Money-Saving Habits and Ideas

 Below I’m going to share with you some great ways to save money and live a more frugal lifestyle.
+If you want to plan a summer vacation, then try visiting one of the cheap places to visit in the USA.
 Or, you can read my blog post sharing 9 specific ways to cut costs while RVing full time if you’re on the road living the RV lifestyle.

 1. Say No

 This is a hard one for many people, but learning to say NO when the girl scouts come knocking on your door can make a big impact.
 If you don’t have a budget for it, then practice saying NO to the next person trying to sell you essential oils or pre-made baked goods.

 Related Post: 8 Things You Do NOT Need For Full-time RVing

 If you haven’t bought used clothes or household items before, then try it out.
 It can be a HUGE saving to your family’s spending.
 We visit Goodwill and local thrift stores about once per month and leave with brand named clothes for ¼ of the cost of retail stores.